Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/general-configuration.md

 File sharing is disabled by default on Windows.
 However, you can only use it on Atlas by running the `Enable File Sharing.cmd` script.

+#### Network Navigation Pane

+The network navigation pane is in the File Explorer sidebar labeled 'Network,' allowing you to view other devices on your local network.

+Atlas disables the network navigation pane by default, but if you want to see the network pane, run the `User Network Navigation Pane choice.reg` file, restart your computer, right-click the File Explorer sidebar, and check the box to enable it.

 ## :material-gamepad: FSO and Game Bar

 !!! note "This doesn't fully disable Game Bar"